coroiu/playground-hexagonal-modules/README.md

-# Sandbox: Hexagonal Architecture using multiple tsconfig targets
+# Sandbox: Hexagonal Architecture using multiple tsconfig projects
 Personal sandbox belonging to Andreas Coroiu.

-Experiments with the usage of multiple tsconfig compilation targets for a hexagonal architecture organized into modules (see organize by component in the book Clean Architecture) with deployments being a separate concern.
+Experiments with the usage of multiple tsconfig compilation projects for a hexagonal architecture organized into modules (see organize by component in the book Clean Architecture) with deployments being a separate concern.

 ## Commentary
+- The `dist` folder should only contain the modules that were actually used by that deployment.
+- Unfortunately, `node_modules` is common for the entire project, so all dependenices will need to be installed in all deployemnts.
 - tsconfig.json needs to be present in the dist folder for path mapping to work correctly.
 - The `dist` structure needs to contain `src` folders so that the folder structures match.
 A bit unfortunate.